SamihaShahid/NEIVA/README.md

 ## Getting Started

 The main branch contains the most recent files.
-The NEIVA_UserGuide (located in- NEIVA_v_1.1/Docs/) has the overall database structure, codes and tools.
+The NEIVA_UserGuide (located in- NEIVA_v_1.1/Docs/) has documented the overall database structure, codes and tools.
 The users are recommended to visit this document.
 A user will need some familiarity with python to use the codes and tools.
 At minimum, users are encouraged to be familair with Pandas, NumPy libraries, the bsic syntax of a function, loop and different variable classes such as lists, strings.

 ## Downloading NEIVA